LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2017_04_26_R_learning.md

 star_wars_matrix that we have used all along, with data on the first trilogy, star_wars_matrix2, with similar data for the second trilogy.
 Type the name of these matrices in the console and hit Enter if you want to have a closer look.
 If you want to check out the contents of the workspace, you can type ls() in the console.

+**Categorical Variable**
+There are two types of categorical variables: a nominal categorical variable and an ordinal categorical variable.
+A nominal variable is a categorical variable without an implied order.
+This means that it is impossible to say that 'one is worth more than the other'.
+For example, think of the categorical variable animals_vector with the categories "Elephant", "Giraffe", "Donkey" and "Horse".
+Here, it is impossible to say that one stands above or below the other.
+In contrast, ordinal variables do have a natural ordering.
+Consider for example the categorical variable temperature_vector with the categories: "Low", "Medium" and "High".
+Here it is obvious that "Medium" stands above "Low", and "High" stands above "Medium".